-Pursuant to the terms and conditions in the Cobalt acquisition agreement, the Company has an obligation to pay to certain former Cobalt stockholders up to an aggregate of \$500.0 million in contingent consideration (Cobalt Contingent Consideration) upon the achievement of certain prespecified development milestones, and a success payment (Cobalt Success Payment) of up to \$500.0 million, payable in cash or stock.
-The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates, including the closing of the Company's IPO, the Company's market capitalization equals or exceeds \$8.1 billion, and the Company is advancing a program based on the fusogen technology in a clinical trial pursuant to an investigational new drug application (IND), or has filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA).
-The Cobalt Success Payment can be achieved over a maximum of 20 years from the date of the Cobalt acquisition, but this period could be shorter upon the occurrence of certain events.
-As of December 31, 2021, a Cobalt Success Payment had not been triggered.
+Pursuant to the terms and conditions in the Cobalt acquisition agreement, the Company has an obligation to pay to certain former Cobalt stockholders contingent consideration (Cobalt Contingent Consideration) of up to an aggregate of \$500.0 million upon the achievement of certain prespecified development milestones and a success payment (Cobalt Success Payment) of up to \$500.0 million, each of which is payable in cash or stock.
+The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates, the Company's market capitalization equals or exceeds \$8.1 billion, and the Company is advancing a program based on the fusogen technology in a clinical trial pursuant to an investigational new drug application (IND), or has filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA) for a product developed using the fusogen technology.
+A valuation measurement date would also be triggered upon a change of control of the Company if at least one of the Company's programs based on the fusogen technology is an active research program at the time of such change of control.
+If the Company's market capitalization is below \$8.1 billion as of the date of a change of control, the amount of the potential Cobalt Success

-In addition to our IPO, a valuation measurement date would be triggered upon a change of control of the Company if at least one Company product based on the fusogen technology is the subject of an active research program at the time of such change of control.
-If there is a change of control and the Company's market capitalization is below \$8.1 billion as of the date of the change of control, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
+Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
+As of December 31, 2022, a Cobalt Success Payment had not been triggered.